CiscoDevNet/terraform-provider-fmc/docs/resources/chassis_logical_device.md

 subcategory: "Devices"
 description: |-
   This resource manages a Chassis Logical Device.
-  This resource will trigger deployment on chassis level to get the logical device created.
+  Creating this resource will initiate a chassis-level deployment, triggering the device creation process based on the logical device configuration defined within this resource.
+  Newly created device will be auto-registered with FMC.
   Destruction of the resource will de-register deployed device if it is registered to FMC.
-  Adding or removing interfaces from logical device will trigger deployment to the chassis.
+  Adding or removing interfaces from logical device will trigger deployment to the chassis and logical device sync.
   Changing resource profile will not trigger automatic deployment to apply the settings.
+  Currently, policies assignment is not supported at logical device level.
+Please use policy assignemnt resource.
 ---

 # fmc_chassis_logical_device (Resource)

 This resource manages a Chassis Logical Device.
- This resource will trigger deployment on chassis level to get the logical device created.
+ Creating this resource will initiate a chassis-level deployment, triggering the device creation process based on the logical device configuration defined within this resource.
+ Newly created device will be auto-registered with FMC.
  Destruction of the resource will de-register deployed device if it is registered to FMC.
- Adding or removing interfaces from logical device will trigger deployment to the chassis.
+ Adding or removing interfaces from logical device will trigger deployment to the chassis and logical device sync.
  Changing resource profile will not trigger automatic deployment to apply the settings.
+ Currently, policies assignment is not supported at logical device level.
+Please use policy assignemnt resource.

 ## Example Usage